zenseact/zmbt-framework/docs/user-guide/expressions.md

 ### Line trimming

-For the bulky log messages the elements are trimmed with `...` while trying to keep the evaluation result visible.
+For the bulky log messages, elements are trimmed with `...` while trying to keep the evaluation result visible.
 This option can be disabled with `--zmbt_log_notrim` flag.

 ## Grammar